keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

   --export > ./clusters/dev/podtato-head-source.yaml
 ```

-which results in an output similar to:
+which results in output similar to:

 ```yaml
 {% include "./assets/flux/gitrepository.yaml" %}
 ```

-In the last step, create a
+In the last step, create a Flux
 [Kustomization](https://fluxcd.io/flux/components/kustomize/kustomizations/)
-Flux custom resource to deploy the `podtato-head` application to the cluster.
+resource to deploy the `podtato-head` application to the cluster.
 You can create it using the Flux CLI:

 ```bash